WoVollmer/pkgTS/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to plot corona time series
+data:

 ``` r
 library(pkgTS)